Average Screen Time_ US vs. the rest of the world

 On average:

-• 43.4 percent of internet users watch online videos as a source of learning (including how-to videos, tutorials videos, or educational videos) each week
+• 39.9 percent of internet users watch online videos as a source of learning (including how-to videos, tutorial videos, or educational videos) each week

-Filipinos aren’t just the biggest vlog users (55.6% of internet users are consuming this type of online content) but also have the highest percentage of internet users (64%) using online videos as a source of learning.
+Filipinos aren’t just the biggest vlog users (50.7% of internet users are consuming this type of online content) but also have a high percentage of internet users (58.3%) using online videos as a source of learning, South Africans had a higher percentage though at 60.8 percent.

-Just over 49 percent of South African internet users are making use of a banking, investment, or insurance website app each month.
-And Colombia has the biggest percentage (40%) of internet users checking health symptoms online each week!
+Norwegians (a new addition this year) had the highest percentage of internet users who made use of a banking, investment, or insurance website app each month (50.9%).
+And Chileans have the biggest percentage (38.7%) of internet users checking health symptoms online each week!

 As you can see from the above table, there is little correlation (if any) between screen time amounts and internet speeds.
 Therefore, higher consumption isn’t necessarily caused by slow internet speeds and waiting for pages to load.